-By signing below, I (print name) , First, M.I., Last Student ID# acknowledge that I have reviewed the Cleveland State University Technical Standards Policy for each of the following essential fur nctional areas.
-If I had sufficient education I would be able to perform the essential functions, with and services. or without accommodation aids
+y signing below, I (print name) , First, M.I., Last Student ID # acknowledge that I have reviewed the Cleveland State University y School of Nursing Safety and Technical Standards Policy for each of the following essential f unctional areas.
+If I had sufficient education, I would be able to perform the essential functions, with th or without accommodation aids and services.